 - 1. Complete and pass all requirements of the Preclinical Sciences component; - 2.
 Complete and pass all requirements of the Clinical Sciences component, including all core and elective rotations; - 3.
 Pass USMLE Step 1 and Step 2 CK - a.
 Students must request the USMLE Certified Transcript of Scores for USMLE Step 1, Step 2 CK from ECFMG to be submitted to the Office of the Registrar as part of the degree audit; - b.
-Students who do not plan to practice medicine in the United States can meet their graduation requirements by passing the Medical Council of Canada Qualifying Examination (MCCQE Part I) or by passing the NBME International Foundations of Medicine Examination (IFOM Clinical Science Examination).
+Students who do not plan to practice medicine in the United States can meet their graduation requirement of passing USMLE Step 2 CK by alternatively passing the Medical Council of Canada Qualifying Examination (MCCQE Part I) or by passing the NBME International Foundations of Medicine Examination (IFOM Clinical Science Examination).
 Students should be aware that while passing the MCCQE Part I Examination or the IFOM Clinical Science Examination meet the requirements for graduation from AUA, obtaining a passing USMLE Step 2 CK score is required for residency training in the United States. - 4.
 Fulfill all financial and bursarial responsibilities assuring a "zero" balance; - 5.
 Maintain good standing.